|Title:||An Efficacy Trial of Two Interventions Designed to Reduce Stereotype Threat Vulnerability and Close Academic Performance Gaps|

 |Goal:||Efficacy and Replication||Award Number:||R305A110136|

-Co-Principal Investigators: Adam Gamoran
+Co-Principal Investigator: Adam Gamoran

-Purpose: This project will test the efficacy of reducing gaps in academic performance between minority and White students and between students of lower and higher socioeconomic status through two types of interventions aimed at reducing stereotype threat.
+Purpose: This project tested the efficacy of reducing gaps in academic performance between minority and White students and between students of lower and higher socioeconomic status through two types of interventions aimed at reducing stereotype threat.
 Stereotype threat refers to the apprehension individuals experience when confronted with a personally relevant stereotype that threatens their social identity or self-esteem.
 Prior work has proposed that the phenomenon could help explain group differences in performance on standardized tests and in school.
 Stereotype threat is predicated on the notion that people often fear behaving in a way that fits the negative cultural image associated with a group stereotype, thereby marking them as inferior.
 This largely unconscious fear elicits anxiety and other counterproductive responses that can severely interfere with thinking and performance on standardized tests or other evaluative activities in the classroom.

 Products: Products include evidence of the efficacy of two stereotype threat-reduction interventions published in peer reviewed journals.